How to write an Instagram bio - increase your sales and bookings

 1. Choose the most accurate business category

 If you have a business account, Instagram lets you choose your business category to help your audience find you.
-There are many different categories to choose from, as well as many subcategories – try being as specific as possible and find the one that describes your business best.
-Take the time to search the categories available and don’t settle for something inaccurate.
+There are many different categories to choose from, as well as many sub-categories – try being as specific as possible and finding the one that describes your business best.
+You should really take the time to search the categories available and not settle for something inaccurate.

 If you can’t find exactly what you’re looking for, go for the next best thing, but try being as precise as possible, so that potential customers searching for a business like yours will find you and so that people landing on your page will know exactly what your business does.

 Once you’re done, press “Save”, and that’s it.